 According to a report by the World Economic Forum, it’s predicted that the biggest emerging jobs by 2022 are expected to be Data Analysts, Data Scientists, and AI and Machine Learning Specialists.
 As AI enables digital transformation, it allows the role of software developers and IT professionals to become increasingly more sophisticated, and the demand for these professionals will only increase.

-We’ve already spoken about the skills shortage surrounding big data professionals, and the demand for candidates with these skills will only increase as we enter a more AI dominated IT space, with the following skills becoming exceptionally attractive to potential employers:
+We’ve discussed how AI could impact our future workplace, and this will cause the demand for candidates with these skills to only increase as we enter a more AI dominated IT space, with the following skills becoming exceptionally attractive to potential employers:

 3. Professionals becoming more specialist